-Longtime “Today” show host Matt Lauer was fired from NBC due to “inappropriate sexual behavior,” the network said Wednesday.
+Longtime “Today” show host Matt Lauer was fired from NBC due to “inappropriate sexual behavior,” the network announced in November.

-NBC News Chairman Andy Lack said in a statement that the network received “a detailed complaint from a colleague about inappropriate sexual behavior in the workplace by Lauer, who is 59.
+NBC News Chairman Andy Lack previously said in a statement that the network received “a detailed complaint from a colleague about inappropriate sexual behavior in the workplace by Lauer, who is 60.

 “We were also presented with reason to believe this may not have been an isolated incident,” Lack’s statement said.
-It was read aloud on the “Today” show Wednesday morning by Lauer’s stunned co-host, Savannah Guthrie.
+It was read aloud on the “Today” show by Guthrie.

 Here’s a look at Lauer’s almost 40-year career, from rags to riches to what now?